 Relevant ethical requirements-Principles of professional ethics and ethical requirements that are applicable to professional accountants when undertaking the audit engagement.
-Relevant ethical requirements ordinarily comprise the provisions of the Code of Ethics issued by the Institute of Chartered Accountants of India ("the Code of Ethics") related to audits of financial statements.
+Relevant ethical requirements ordinarily comprise the provisions of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) related to audits of financial statements, together with national requirements that are more restrictive.